-Local government boundaries changed a lot in Hawke’s Bay throughout the 19th and 20th centuries.
+Local government boundaries changed a lot in Hawke’s Bay during the late 19th and 20th centuries.
 In 1989 local government throughout New Zealand was reformed.
-As a result Hawke’s Bay, which had comprised six counties and more boroughs and cities, was governed by three district councils, one city council and one overarching regional council.
-Southern Hawke’s Bay became part of the Tararua district and was under a different regional council from the rest of the region.
+Subsequently Hawke’s Bay, which had comprised six counties as well as boroughs and cities, was governed by three district councils, one city council and an overarching regional council.
+Southern Hawke’s Bay became part of the Tararua district and was under a different regional council.

 Using this item